Patricia Tait, MSc – Research Unit Manager

 Patricia has a Master of Science in Public Health Sciences from the University of Alberta with a specialization in Population Health, and worked in community support and public health environments for many years prior to moving into the field of research administration & management.
-She has worked in various aspects of research administration since 2003 (e.g., education, ethics, grants), and moved back into research and grant development in 2014.
+She has worked in various aspects of research administration since 2003 (e.g., education, ethics, grants program management); since 2014 she has worked in research and grant development.
 Her work passion is facilitating the development and sustainability of innovative, important research endeavours.

 Janina S. Krabbe, BSc, MDiv, MPH – Project Coordinator, Outreach Project

 Janina is a white settler who is grateful to the Coast Salish people for their welcome and hospitality to live, work and play here on their beautiful, unceded territory.
 With a diversity of experience and education, Janina brings a strong interdisciplinary and systems lens to her role coordinating the Outreach Project.
 She enjoys using her skills to work towards a healthcare system that provides equity-oriented care, and is safe and accessible for all people.
 Continually inspired and humbled by the strength and resilience of those who have been marginalized, Janina is excited to be working with this incredible team of community members, practitioners and researchers to pilot this Trauma-and-Violence-Informed Outreach Project in the Downtown Eastside.